 But this is the question that was not put.
 Did Kuenssberg know that she had what she wanted ‘in the can’ and that any further question would only detract from its impact?
 Was a BBC producer yelling “Cut!” into her ear?

 But the BBC Trust Regulator has called foul so all is now well, right?
 Wrong.
-As we saw with Hillsborough and drunken fans – and with Assad and sarin gas – scurrilous allegations and character assassinations, when widely aired and repeated, continue to do damage long after being disproved or discredited.
+As we saw with Hillsborough and drunken fans – and with Assad and sarin gas – scurrilous allegations and character assassinations, when widely aired and repeated, continue to do damage long after being discredited.